kamilazdybal/kamilazdybal.github.io/index.md

 is one of the RL algorithms where we directly learn the policy function with its trainable parameters.
 This document is an educational tutorial deriving and explaining the PGM in more depth.
-I specifically wanted to root the intuition behind PGM in the intuition that you may already have from training general-purpose ANNs.
+I specifically wanted to root the intuition behind PGM in the intuition that you may already have from training general-purpose artificial neural networks.
 This document is a bit mathy, but stick with it and you will find that it's actually not that much more of a conceptual advance from the math of gradient descent!

 <div class="row">